Zack Greinke: Kansas City Royals (2004–2010)

-Greinke was called up to the major leagues on May 22, 2004, and made his major league debut against the Oakland Athletics, allowing two runs in five innings.
-At 20 years old he was the youngest player in the majors and came close to picking up the win, but the team's closer, Jeremy Affeldt, gave up the lead with two outs in the bottom of the ninth inning.
+Greinke was called up to the major leagues on May 22, 2004, and made his major league debut against the Oakland Athletics, allowing two earned runs in five innings.
+At 20 years old, he was the youngest player in the majors and came close to picking up the win, but the team's closer, Jeremy Affeldt, gave up the lead with two outs in the bottom of the ninth inning.

 Greinke recorded his first career win on June 8, when he pitched seven scoreless innings against the Montreal Expos.
-In 24 starts, Greinke finished the 2004 year with an 8–11 record and a 3.97 ERA.
+In 24 starts, Greinke finished the 2004 season with an 8–11 record and a 3.97 ERA.

-His first major league hit was a home run off Arizona Diamondbacks pitcher Russ Ortiz in a 12–10 loss on June 10, 2005; however, he also allowed 15 hits in that game, which tied a club record.
+On June 10, 2005, Greinke recorded his first major league hit; a home run off Arizona Diamondbacks pitcher Russ Ortiz in a 12–11 loss.
+However, he also allowed 15 hits and 11 runs in that game.
+The 15 hits allowed tied a franchise record, while the 11 runs set a club record.
 In 2005, Greinke led the American League in losses, finishing with a 5–17 record and a 5.80 ERA in 33 starts.

 Greinke was sometimes quiet and awkward in the clubhouse.
 To alleviate some of his anxiety and solitude, the Royals made arrangements for him to live with Royals Hall of Fame third baseman George Brett.
 Still, by the 2005–2006 off-season he nearly quit baseball; Greinke later remarked that, at the time, he did not expect to return.
 He left spring training for personal reasons in late February 2006.
 It was later revealed that he was diagnosed with depression and a social anxiety disorder.
 He reported back to the Royals' spring training facility in Surprise, Arizona, on April 17, where he underwent ongoing pitching sessions.
 He was placed on the 60-day disabled list due to psychological issues and took time away from baseball entirely.
 He began seeing a sports psychologist and taking anti-depressant medication.
 Greinke only made three appearances out of the bullpen in 2006, and finished the year 1–0 with a 4.26 ERA.